Who’s the Person Behind A Lifely Read?

 I’m Amy Wilson Sheldon, a writer, editor, and communications consultant.
 In other words, I connect words and people.
 The name of this site – A Lifely Read – came about in 2014, when I started a blog about books while living with my family in Dublin, Ireland.
 My posts touched upon how “real life” can be found in fiction, so I decided to play with the sentiment “Well, that was a lively read!”

-Now, this site serves as an umbrella for all of my work projects: communications work for nonprofits and small organizations, literary event production, my published writing, and – yup – that original blog, which is still going strong.
+Now, this site serves as an umbrella for all of my work projects: communications work for nonprofits and small organizations, literary event production (I am also the founder of MetroWest Readers Fest), my published writing, and – yup – that original blog, which is still going strong.

 Prior to striking out on my own, I’ve worked as: a communications director for a small nonprofit, a programme assistant for the Dublin Book Festival, a copyeditor and proofreader for Random House/Vintage Books, an after-school director, a media literacy educator, and a magazine writer.
 (Lucky me: My first post-college job was working with an amazing group of folks at then-upstart Fast Company magazine in the Scotch ‘n Sirloin building in Boston’s North End.)
 I hold degrees from Tufts University (BA) and New School University (MA).